firstcontributions/first-contributions/README.md

 <img style="float: right;" src="assets/submit-pull-request.png" alt="submit pull request" />

-Soon I'll be merging all your changes into the master branch of this project.
+Soon We'll be merging all your changes into the master branch of this project.
 You will get a notification email once the changes have been merged.

 ## Where to go from here?